Skinz3/Snap/Readme.md

 * Namespace : ```Snap.Grids.GridIsometric```

 * Represents an isometric grid.
-Also rendered using VertexBuffer.
+(The three coordinate axes appear equally foreshortened and the angle between any two of them is 120 degrees.)

 ![](Misc/isometric.png)